Domestic CEO reveals surprising ways to use vinegar instead of harsh chemicals to clean and disinfect your home.

 When I say the word, what do you think of first?
 Probably pickles, right?
 Or maybe salad dressing?

 How about a multi-purpose tool for your home?

 A growing number of Americans have started to use this grocery staple in their homes for cleaning, deodorizing, and more.
 It’s cheap, effective, and all natural.
 What more could you want?
-If you want to know the “why” behind vinegar’s super powers, Everyday Einstein can explain.
+If you want to know the “why” behind vinegar’s super powers, Ask Science can explain.
 If you just want to know the “how,” keep reading.

 One thing to remember: This episode will give you a number of ways you can use white distilled vinegar.
 Of course, there are lots of other types of vinegar and many uses for them as well, but for the sake of simplicity, only use white distilled vinegar for these 3 tips:

 Tip #1 - Clean Stains

 White vinegar is a natural disinfectant, which makes it a great option for keeping in spray bottles, either at full strength, or as a 50/50 mixture with water.
 Now, I don’t really know anyone who LIKES the smell of vinegar, so I am going to address that immediately.
 If you want to improve the smell of your vinegar, use this tip I found on Pinterest: Slice the peels of any citrus fruit, making sure that there is no pulp left on them, and put them into a jar.
 Then, fill the jar with vinegar.
 After letting it sit for 2 weeks, remove the peels and fill your spray bottle ¼ full of the citrus-scented vinegar and ¾ full with water, and you’ll have a fresh-smelling cleanser that uses the power of vinegar and citrus.